opqdonut/clojure-exercises/README.md

    Use the `assoc` function to add a new key and value to `my-map`.
 What does the `assoc` call return?
 What is the value of `my-map` after the call?

+1. use `conj` to add a value to a vector
 1. use the function `get` to get the second element from a vector
 1. use the function `get` to get the value of a key from a map
 1. get the value of a key from a map using the map itself as a function